arteciab/INST326/JOURNAL/AI Journal Updated.md

 This week, I worked on the exercises independently to review and apply the Python concepts we have learned so far.
 I relied on the class lectures, discussions, materials, notes, and online documentation to understand these concepts.
 I completed all exercises without the use of AI.
 My teammates have not texted me back at this time, so I am not sure of their use of AI, and I do not have a link to their AI chats.
 Please reference their AI journal for more information.

+Week 8:
+AI Usage Journal
+Artecia Brown
+Abrown66@terpmail.umd.edu
+Section 0301

+This week, I didn’t use AI for any of the exercises or project work.
+I mainly focused on going over the class materials, notes, and examples to get a better handle on the Python topics we’ve been learning, especially object-oriented programming.
+I wanted to make sure I understood the concepts on my own before relying on anything else.
+I’ll keep working through the assignments on my own for now and decide later if using AI would help with future projects.